 For those that may be nervous or need a little more nurturing, two days or more on the nursery slope is more appropriate.
-Once you feel you have mastered staying on your feet (!) you may wish to get a 1-up the La Tania lift (1 troncon/section) or a Mini Pass (La Tania lift as many times as you want).
+Once you feel you have mastered staying on your feet (!) you may wish to get a 1-up the La Tania lift (1 troncon/section) or an Easy Rider pass (La Tania lift as many times as you want plus some lifts in Courchevel Moriond, Courchevel Village and Courchevel 1850).
 After this a Courchevel lift pass is suggested to make the most of your stay.

 If you get tired when in any area of Courchevel there is a free bus back to La Tania once an hour!